anguslmm/pullupsforpatriots/README.md

 #### Switching default Python interpreter from Python 2.x to 3.x

+We need to tell our command line to use python3 as the default, so we'll create an alias in our bash profile, then update the current terminal with the new setting.
 Issue the following in the command line of c9:

 ```
 $ echo "alias python=python3" >> ~/.bashrc
+$ source ~/.bashrc
 ```

 Then check to make sure it worked: